We have vacancies from April 2018 onwards:

 - Opportunity to go on educational tours

-Please note that the internship is unpaid; We offer free shared accommodation
+Please note that the internship is unpaid.
+We offer free shared accommodation and breakfast.

 “My name is Suzie, I’m 21yo and I am from France.
 Im studying Tourism and hospitality business and came to work for The Backpack during my first year for 2 months.